Deliblatska Peščara: Human history

-After the war, numerous Youth work actions were organized in the sands.
-Until the late 1980s, organized and planned works included immobilization of the sand, formation of the firefighting paths and paving the roads, while the "Čardak" settlement for the participants of the actions was constructed.
+After the war, numerous Youth work actions were organised in the sands.
+Until the late 1980s, organised and planned works included the immobilisation of the sand, formation of the firefighting paths and paving the roads, while the "Čardak" settlement for the participants of the actions was constructed.
 It was envisioned as a touristic and sports complex in the future, but it was neglected in time and since the 1990s became a settlement for the Yugoslav wars refugees.
 The greenery in the region was almost completely destroyed in the devastating 1996 fire.

-"Čardak" was then adapted into the educational-recreational center.
+"Čardak" was then adapted into the educational-recreational centre.
 In March 2020, the provincial administration decided to use it as the camp for the Middle Eastern migrants, who at the time numbered 8,500, scattered in 17 camps all over Serbia.
-Only those from Vojvodina (several hundreds) were to be placed here.
+Only those from Vojvodina (several hundred) were to be placed here.
 Hundreds of local denizens protested, joined by the representatives of the local administration.
 Though claiming the decision was only temporary (2 months at most), the province revoked it a week later, declaring it the COVID-19 quarantine instead.

-In total there are some 800 households, weekend-houses or rooms in excursion complexes in the sands.
+In total, there are some 800 households, weekend-houses or rooms in excursion complexes in the sands.
 This includes a weekend settlement with 20 bungalows, built by the former Glass Industry Pančevo, which is today left to the elements.
 The chronic problem in the sands is the lack of drinking water.

 Characteristics

 Extensive grapevine cultivation spread while the sands were part of the Banat Military Frontier, until 1873.
 It was said that "there was no house without a grapevine" at the time.
-There were also large vineyard plantations, like the Pálfi and Sauerwald at Kajtasovo, Emanuelovac at Dubovac, Wekerle at Vladimirovac, Mramorak Vineyards and the vineyard at Šušara.
-The red grape was dominant (varieties of Othello, Trollinger, Sazodoš and Volovo Oko), but also cultivated were the white grape (White Othello, Kozje Sise) and the rose grape (Dinka).
-As the cultivation of vines on the sandy soil is an arduous work, many quit cultivation in time, leaving vast empty sand areas.
+There were also large vineyard plantations, like the Pálfi and Sauerwald at Kajtasovo, Emanuelovac at Dubovac, Wekerle at Vladimirovac, Mramorak Vineyards, and the vineyard at Šušara.
+The red grape was dominant (varieties of Othello, Trollinger, Sazodoš, and Volovo Oko), but also cultivated were the white grape (White Othello, Kozje Sise) and the rose grape (Dinka).
+As the cultivation of vines on the sandy soil is arduous work, many quit cultivation in time, leaving vast empty sand areas.

-Locality of Devojački Bunar is situated in the northwestern corner of the sands.
+The locality of Devojački Bunar is situated in the northwestern corner of the sands.
 It is a popular excursion place which also includes the only wooden church in Vojvodina, dedicated to Margaret the Virgin, in Serbian known as the Fiery Maria, and an old dolap.
 Dolap is a type of old water well, powered by animals, mostly horses or oxen.
-The well at Devojački Bunar extracted water from the depth of 163 m.
+The well at Devojački Bunar extracted water from a depth of 163 m.

-An artistic colony "Deliblatska Peščara" is organized annually.
+An artistic colony "Deliblatska Peščara" is organised annually.
 In decades, until 2019, 432 artists participated in workshops, producing thousands of works, out of which 1,288 were given to the town of Pančevo.
 Established in 1969, the colony is centered at Devojački Bunar.